Skip to Content

 Eastgate Clock in Chester

-The city was a fortress during the Roman occupation of England and was considered the capital due to its strategic position.
-As a result, Chester is littered with reminders of its Roman past.
+The city was a Roman fortress and was considered the capital due to its strategic position.
+As a result, Chester is littered with reminders of the Roman Empire.

-The city walls are a vivid reminder of this, as they encircle the entire city centre. while the Roman Amphitheatre is the biggest in the country, despite only half of it being excavated.
+The city walls are a vivid reminder of this.
+Chester is a walled city as they encircle its centre.
+While the Roman Amphitheatre is the biggest in the country, despite only half of it being excavated.

-Chester is a brilliant place to visit in Northern England.
+A long weekend in Chester is a brilliant idea if you want a place to visit in Northern England.
 If you want to visit somewhere with history oozing out of every corner, it’s the place to go!

 Liverpool